heejungshim/multiseq/README.md

 ## Dependency

 This package depends on [the ashr R package v1.0.12](https://github.com/stephens999/ashr/releases/tag/v1.0.12).
-In R, you can install the ashr v1.0.12 using
+In R, you can install the ashr v1.0.12 using [devtools][devtools]:

    ```R
    install.packages("devtools")